Murray Valley Encephalitis Virus (MVEV) and West Nile virus/Kunjin (WNV/KUN)

 West Nile Virus/Kunjin

-- No human cases of WNV/KUN infection have been notified in South Australia for more than 20 years, though it occurs slightly more commonly in northern Australia.
-As it is so rare there is limited information on the clinical pattern of the disease.
+While common overseas, no human cases of WNV/KUN infection have been notified in South Australia for more than 20 years, though it occurs slightly more commonly in northern Australia.
+There is therefore limited information on the clinical pattern of the disease here.
 While many cases of WNV/KUN infection in humans are probably asymptomatic, symptoms similar to Ross River virus infection, such as fever, headache, rash, arthralgia, myalgia, fatigue and lymphadenopathy can occur.
 Symptoms usually last a few weeks or months, but can last longer.

 Medical practitioners are advised to: